Every 10 cent refund donated to a Donation Partner can make a difference to charities and community organisations across Tasmania.

 Launceston United is a local community sporting club creating an active culture for all ages and abilities.
 The recycling campaign with generate funds towards new equipment to facilitate day-to-day training and game days for all members.
 This includes ball, bibs, cones, goals etc which are all needed to allow participants to play the sport of soccer.

 We are needing to raise funds to undertake capital works on our building, in Lenah Valley, to upgrade and improve disability access.
-Our current access needs to be enhance/up graded to better suit modern mobility equipment.

 New presence on the Yacht Club website (recycle/rewards).